 Running a WordPress site on Reclaim Hosting gives you the added benefit that you’re running the full software and as the administrator you have access to all WordPress themes and plugins that are publicly available (both free and paid).
-The flip side is that you’ll be responsible for keeping them as well as WordPress up-to-date and since you’ll need a domain to run WordPress on in addition to hosting, there’s no free option here (though I believe the cost is about as low as possible with us!).
+The flip side is that you’ll be responsible for keeping them as well as WordPress up-to-date and since you’ll need a domain to run WordPress on in addition to hosting, there’s no free option here.

 So the easiest way to think of these are two different ways to run WordPress with two different companies.
 Here’s where things get tricky.
 Automattic, Inc, the company that runs WordPress.com, also makes a few very popular plugins that are open source and available to be installed on any WordPress site.
 Akismet and Jetpack are two perfect examples.
 These plugins, unlike most that you’ll encounter when running WordPress on your own with Reclaim Hosting, require you to “activate” them with a WordPress.com account.